KnpLabs/Gaufrette/README.md

 ### Maintainers

-Here is the list of dedicated maintainer(s) for every adapter not deprecated.
+Here is the list of the dedicated maintainer(s) for every adapter not deprecated.
 If you don't receive any response to your issue or pull request in a timely manner, ping us:

 | Adapter            | Referent                    |